stefannesic/streamRHF/README.md

 Other things to include:

   - **Technology stack**: Cython
-  - **Status**:  The code was completed for the publication and has not been updated since.
+  - **Status**:  The code was completed for the publication and is no longer updated.

 ## Dependencies